The Athena mission

 Thanks to its mirror, Athena will deliver unprecedented effective area with a fine spatial resolution over a large field of view.
 The effective area of the mirror is the area over which photons from astrophysical sources are collected and directed towards the instruments in the focal plane.
 The spatial resolution defines the capability to resolve and separate two nearby astrophysical sources.
 Finally, the field of view of the mirror defines the region of the sky that can be imaged by the instruments.
 To increase scientific discoveries, astrophysicists will want the largest effective area, the finest spatial resolution and the largest field, which are three characteristics that Athena combines.

-Athena will be launched in the early 2030s with the European rocket Ariane 6.
-Once in space, the mission is set to last at least 4 years, with a design lifetime of 10 years overall.
+Athena will be launched after the mid-2030s with the European rocket Ariane 6.
+Once in space, the mission is set to last at least 5 years, with a design lifetime of 10 years overall.